 15: ‘Ocean Victory’ (459 feet, 3 inches), Fincantieri

 The largest motoryacht ever built in Italy, Fincantieri’s Ocean Victory was delivered to its owner in 2014.
 The seven-deck exterior by Espen Øino includes two helideck platforms and a hangar belowdecks, as well as exceptional outdoor social areas and a floodable tender dock.
 Ocean Victory has accommodations for 28 guests as well as quarters for 56 crew.
 Ocean Victory also has six pools, a 3,300-square-foot spa, and an underwater observation room.
 The interior by Alberto Pinto remains a secret.

 14: ‘Solaris’ (459 feet, 3 inches), Lloyd Werft

-The 476-foot Solaris is one of the largest yachts to deliver in 2021, and yet still little is known about it.
-The highly private, vast explorer is built by German shipyard Lloyd Werft and undertook sea trials in the North Sea.
+The 476-foot Solaris is one of the largest yachts to deliver in 2021, and yet little is known about it.
+The vast, highly private explorer is built by German shipyard Lloyd Werft and underwent sea trials in the North Sea.
 The eight-deck exterior is by Australian designer Marc Newson and features a displacement steel hull with bulbous bow and steel superstructure with teak decks.
-Reportedly owned by Roman Abramovich, it houses a large helipad, sun deck and spacious beach club aft.
+Reportedly owned by Roman Abramovich, it houses a large helipad, sundeck and spacious beach club aft.
 Lloyd Werft built the Russian billionaire’s previous explorer yacht Luna, which he reportedly sold for $360 million to his close friend Farkhad Akhmedov in 2014.

 13. ‘Yas’ (462 feet, 6 inches), Abu Dhabi Mar